wendyverdonk93/docs/content/payments/refunds-and-chargebacks/chargebacks/_index.md

 ---
-title : "About chargebacks"
+title : "Chargebacks"
 weight: 20
 layout: block
 block-range-pages: '.'
-meta_title: "Credit card user guide - About chargebacks - MultiSafepay Docs"
+meta_title: "Payments - Chargebacks - MultiSafepay Docs"
 short_description: "Chargebacks arise when a cardholder requests the issuer to reverse a transaction"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."